Skip to main contentOpenOps can use a large language model (LLM) of your choice to help you with:

 Generating code steps

-When existing no-code actions aren’t a good fit for your workflow, you can use AI assistance to generate JavaScript code for custom code steps.
 In the properties pane of your Code step, click Generate with AI.
 When the AI chat window opens, enter a prompt with details about the task you want to accomplish.
 The AI will generate a code snippet that respects the format expected by the code step.
 Click Use code to insert the generated code into the step’s Source Code field: